roweno-heijmans/roweno.academic-kickstart/content/home/about.md

 # Biography

 Welcome to my website!
 I am an applied economic theorist working on environmental economics, public economics, and game theory.
 My home base is the Department of Economics, Swedish University of Agricultural Sciences, Sweden.
-I also co-organize the seminar series at my department.
+I also co-organize the seminar series at my department and teach Mathematics for Economists as a guest lecturer in the [Central-German Doctoral Program Economics](https://www.iwh-halle.de/en/career/doctoral-programme/faculty/).

-I receive a **Jan Wallanders och Tom Hedelius stiftelse** program grant (P22-0229), of which I am the principal investigator.
+I am the principal investigator of a **Jan Wallanders och Tom Hedelius stiftelse** program grant (P22-0229).

 In my (non-existent) free time, I play the violin.
 Colleague [Sjak Smulders](https://research.tilburguniversity.edu/en/persons/sjak-smulders) and I from time to time force upon our fellow economists a [concert](https://twitter.com/TiUEconomics/status/1111204863382380544) in which we play music of our own choosing.